jaketrent/jaketrent-blog/content/post/result-type-in-flow.md

 type Result<T> = Ok<T> | Err
 ```

-A couple changes:  Now that we have all object fields in place, I've changed `Ok` and `Err` to exact object types, disallowing additional fields from type checking.
+A couple changes:  Now that we have all object fields in place, I've changed `Ok` and `Err` to exact object types (via `{| |}`), disallowing additional fields from type checking.
 I've made the value of generic type `T` and have genericized the `Result` and ~`Ok` types to pass that generic type through.
 We'll need to adjust our usage of the `Result` type too (We'll pretend that our success value is of type `string` in this case):

 ```js
 const someFn = (): Result<string> => { /* ... */ }